Blanche Pentecost Bagley: Early life and education

 Alice Isabel Blanche Pentecost was born in Torquay, England, January 19, 1858.
 (Note: According to Familysearch.org, Blanche was born in 1852.)
 Her father was the Rev. Richard Ingram Pentecost (1822-1914), a Unitarian minister, who relocated to Salem, Massachusetts.
 Her mother was Agnes Towry (née, Ashbee; 1824–1894).
 There were several younger siblings including Brenda, Agnes, Richard, Robert, Douglas, Edith, Spencer, Stanley, and Septimus.
 Three brothers became architects.

 Pentecost received her early education partly in private schools in London, England, where her family then resided, and partly in a French college in Avenches, Canton Vaud, Switzerland, from which she was graduated.

 In 1882, the family came to the U.S. and made their home in Chicago.

 Pentecost, like the rest of her family, was brought up in the Established Church of England, but she became a Unitarian while visiting a sister, whose husband, the Rev. Frederick Blount Mott, was then studying for the Unitarian ministry.
 By them, she was induced to enter the Meadville Lombard Theological School, from which institution she was graduated in 1889.
-Two years prior, her first experience of preaching, outside of the college chapel, was in Vermont, in the little town of Middlesex, where she spent the summer of 1887;Her first experience of preaching, outside of the college chapel, was in Vermont, in the little town of Middlesex, where she spent the summer of 1887.
+Two years prior, her first experience of preaching, outside of the college chapel, was in Vermont, in the little town of Middlesex, where she spent the summer of 1887.
 She had first met her future husband, the Rev. James E. Bagley (1868-1899), in Meadville, where they had entered and left school together.